Last updated

 • AI-powered features: AI tools assist all team members in managing contacts and relationships, automating routine tasks, and suggesting actions to improve productivity across your growing organization.

-• Integrations: folk integrates seamlessly with over 6,000 apps, including Gmail, Zapier, and Make, allowing your 20-50 person team to centralize workflow and reduce manual data entry across all departments.
+• Integrations: folk integrates seamlessly with over 6,000 apps, including Gmail, Zapier, and Make, allowing your team to centralize workflow and reduce manual data entry across all departments.

 Pros

-• Ease of use: folk is specifically designed for teams of 20-50 people, offering an intuitive interface that makes onboarding multiple team members quick and efficient with minimal learning curve across the organization.
+• Ease of use: folk is specifically designed for teams, offering an intuitive interface that makes onboarding multiple team members quick and efficient with minimal learning curve across the organization.

 • All-in-one: folk streamlines workflow for mid-sized teams by allowing all members to import contacts from LinkedIn, automatically find emails, coordinate outreach through customizable sequences, and track interactions in shared pipelines, eliminating the need for multiple tools and reducing costs significantly.

-• LinkedIn integration: Perfect for B2B startups with 20-50 employees, allowing seamless contact import from LinkedIn across all team members, shared conversation tracking within folk, and coordinated template usage for consistent communication.
+• LinkedIn integration: Perfect for B2B startups, allowing seamless contact import from LinkedIn across all team members, shared conversation tracking within folk, and coordinated template usage for consistent communication.

-• Customizability: Custom fields, pipelines, and workflows that can be standardized across your entire 20-50 person team while maintaining flexibility for different departments.
+• Customizability: Custom fields, pipelines, and workflows that can be standardized across your entire team while maintaining flexibility for different departments.

 • Integrations: With over 6,000 app integrations, folk allows mid-sized teams to connect all their existing tools, creating a centralized workflow that scales perfectly for growing organizations.